 Actually, I never really heard their side.
 Did they try to counterattack my impressions on them?
 No. Instead, the more they proved how bi***y they could be!
 Lol!

 They talked behind my back (mmm, at most 3 out of 9 in the group).
 They said a lot of side comments too - and of course, everything I did, was wrong!
 Lol!
 Pity, pity them - because it fell on deaf ears!
-(Mmm, in fairness, I didn't really hear comments that are worth "nose bleeding", it was kinda shallow for me.)
+(Mmm, in fairness, I didn't really hear comments that were worth "nose bleeding", it was kinda shallow for me.)
 Lol!
 They were like kids asking for attention (their way!)!
 Lol!

 Did it affect me at all?
 Maybe, yes, because I am writing about it now.
 But during that time (say 5 days?)
 I was indifferent!
 Lol!
 (It maybe the "slow processing of what's happening" in my head!
 Lol!)